 Ley opened her mouth to speak but was cut off by another voice coming from behind—

 Maria cocked her head.
 Ley’s gaze focused on a point behind her.
-Following that gaze, Maria turned around.
+Following that gaze, Maria swiveled around.

 There was something beneath one of the tables over which two corpses were draped.
 Rather, it was a someone.
 A person who was huddled there on all fours.
 After a beat of silence, that person crawled forward from out beneath the table and rose to a stand.